Sweet Armenian Pilaf with Raisins and Dried Fruit

 19. Step 19:

-Spread steamed dried fruits with raisins and almonds on top.
-Decorate with the remaining nuts.
+Top with the simmered dried fruit, raisins, and almonds, and garnish with the remaining nuts.
 Our Easter pilaf is ready!
-Enjoy your meal!
+Enjoy!

 Caloric content of the products possible in the composition of the dish